suleymanarslan/notebook/travel.md

 * Find local, cheap spreads (like nutella), eat with bread
 * Eat onion, tomatoes, eggs and bread.
 * Don't have a simcard, use WIFI and WhatsApp.

+## Hitchhiking

+* Makes you meet a lot of good people, and good people introduces you more good people
+* Pushes you to smile and be more friendly and speak the local language
+* Let's you get out of the touristic zone and experience the local culture
+* Makes transportation exciting and joyful
+* Makes you stronger
+* Let's you travel for free!

 ## My Backpack